 Here’s a video that explains this fallacy with more simple examples:

 A correlation is a statistical linking between two items that seem to be parallel.
 One of the LSAT’s “Greatest Hits” you see time and time again is the attempt to link up two separate items that seem to statistically correlate and then establish one of the two as the “cause.”

 The relation between a cause and an association is difficult.

 - Gaining weight will make you taller.

-This assumes a relationship between correlated data where if you change one element you can change the other one.
+This argument assumes a relationship between correlated data and thus concludes that by changing one element, you can change the other.

 Another obvious one:

-- We can reduce the severity of fires by reducing the fire trucks.
+- We can reduce the severity of fires by reducing the number of fire trucks.